Bheemender1998/cloud-resume-manual/README.md

 **Future Enhancements**

-Implement the same project using AWS SAM (Infrastructure as Code) Implement the same project using Terraform (Infrastructure as Code)
+Implement the same project using AWS SAM (Infrastructure as Code), Implement the same project using Terraform (Infrastructure as Code)

 Compare all three approaches in a blog post

 Automate deployments with GitHub Actions

 Improve UI design for a better user experience

 **Blog Comparison (Coming Soon)**